Working in the EU

 - During periods of full unemployment, you get your benefit from your country of residence.

 You are a posted worker if your employer sends you to work in another country on a temporary basis.
 The period of the posting is a maximum period of 24 months.
-If you are posted to another EEA state or Switzerland you have certain rights as follows:
+If you are posted to another EEA state or Switzerland you have certain rights.

 The European Health Insurance Card (EHIC) replaced forms such as the E111 and the E128, making it easier for you to get medical care quickly and easily.
 It is evidence that you are part of a health insurance scheme administered by another state in the EEA/Switzerland.

 An S1 portable document (formerly E106) ensures that you have the same health entitlements in the state to which you are being posted, as are available to nationals of that state.
-Before you go to another EU state, you should contact the HSE Overseas Section on 01 6201816 to obtain an S1.
+Before you go to another EU state, you should contact the HSE Overseas Section to get an S1.